mrc-ide/safir/inst/devnotes.md

 If it can be turned into a vector of values of relative infectiousness the same length as `ages` then we just need to make a modified `tab_bins` that handles that relative multiplicative contribution of each individual.

+2. One thing to note is that when a large amount of doses are available from the start of the simulation there may be wasted doses during the lag between people getting their first dose, and when persons can get (become eligible for) their second dose.
+The prioritization step will only increment when both are fulfilled.